eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

 ## Analysis

+Once the data for a particular model has been uploaded, the following functions can be performed:

+-   `plot map`
+    -   will produce a map of the region, plotted on background topographic or satellite info for the region.
+Device locations and habitat raster data can also be plotted.
+-   `plot removals`
+    -   will produce plots of the CPUE versus cumulative catch similar to figure 1.
+For multi-session data a separate plot is produced for each session.
+-   `fit model`
-Once the data for a particular model has been uploaded, pressing the `fit model` button will run the selected model and print the output in the “fitted model” pane.
-Outputs include the parameter estimates and a prediction of both the initial population size within the region based on the monitored sites as well as an estimate of the residual population size follwoing the last removal period.
+    -   will run the selected model and print the output in the “fitted model” pane.
+Outputs include the parameter estimates and a prediction of both the initial population size within the region based on the monitored sites as well as an estimate of the residual population size following the last removal period.
 Any habitat covariates uploaded previously should also be available and can be selected in the model if desired.
-The `Estimate density surface` button displays a map of the predicted initial density across the region.
+-   `Estimate density surface`
+    -   will displays a map of the predicted relative density across the region.
+The relative density can be calculated for either the initial population (i.e. before removals) or the residual population (i.e. following the final removal occasion).
+This is most useful if habitat variables have been included in the model.

 ### References